2005 Formula One World Championship

-Fernando Alonso won his first Drivers' Championship (and the first for a Spanish driver) with Renault.
+Fernando Alonso won his first Drivers' Championship, scoring 133 points with Renault.

-Kimi Räikkönen was runner-up for McLaren, 21 points behind Alonso.
+McLaren's Kimi Räikkönen (pictured in 2002) finished second, 21 points adrift of Alonso.

+Five-time defending champion Michael Schumacher finished third for Ferrari.

+Renault won the World Constructors' Championship with the R25.

+McLaren placed second in the Constructors' Championship with the MP4-20.

-Defending Champion Michael Schumacher took 3rd with Ferrari, having won the last 5 consecutive championships.
+Ferrari finished third in the championship with the F2005, having won the last six titles as a constructor.

 The 2005 FIA Formula One World Championship was the 59th season of FIA Formula One motor racing.
 It featured the 56th FIA Formula One World Championship, contested over a then-record 19 Grands Prix.
 It commenced on 6 March 2005 and ended 16 October.

 Fernando Alonso and the Renault team won the World Drivers' and World Constructors' championships, ending five years of dominance by Michael Schumacher and Ferrari since 2000 and also ending nine years of Ferrari, McLaren and Williams dominance triopoly since 1996.
 Alonso's success made him the youngest champion in the history of the sport, a title he held until Lewis Hamilton's 2008 title success.
 Renault's win was their first as a constructor.
 Alonso started the season off strongly, winning three of the first four races and his title success was in little doubt.
 He sealed the title in Brazil with two races left after a controlled third-place finish.
 Alonso's championship was also the first for a Renault-powered driver since Jacques Villeneuve's championship in 1997.